 Creative industries are an inherently heterogeneous sector.
 Still it is possible to cluster different industries according to shared characteristics.
 We have distinguished three subsectors: arts and cultural heritage, media and entertainment industry, and creative business services.
 This subdivision, and the categorisation of industries among these three subsectors, is designed to allow for the quantification of their economic importance.
 In the domain of arts and cultural heritage, the focus is primarily on the aesthetic experience based on works and artefacts whose creation usually stems from an artistic and cultural need, rather than commercial exploitation.
 Public financing plays a key role in this domain.
 In the case of historical buildings, the primary concern at the time of their construction was usually not aesthetic; in our time however, it is the symbolic value of these buildings which makes them cultural heritage.
 Cultural heritage also includes museums, archives and libraries.
-The arts industry includes mainly practitioners of visual arts and performing arts.
+The arts include mainly practitioners of visual arts and performing arts.
 For the media and entertainment industry, the role of public financing is less important than for arts and cultural heritage; there is a greater emphasis on profitable exploitation, and on reaching a large audience.
 Typical industries in this sector include radio and television, books, cinema, music and live entertainment.
 Creative business services provide creative services to business customers, usually on a commission basis.
 This includes advertising and communication, design, and architecture (including landscape architecture).
 This subsector of the creative industries does not work directly for the consumer market.
 Despite the commercial context, there is definitely room in creative business services for a personal creative signature, for example in the case of architectural firms or design studios.
 The boundaries between the various subsectors are quite open, fluid and unsteady.
 For example, part of the gaming industry can increasingly be qualified as a form of creative business services, while it was first perceived as part of the media and entertainment industry.
 Serious games are commissioned by businesses in order to teach specific insights and lessons with greater effectiveness and efficiency to their staff, clients or other stakeholders.

-Incidentally, the boundary between private and public within the creative industries is much less clearly defined than what is often suggested, and public funding is by no means the exclusive privilege of the arts sector.
-For example, the film industry operates in a market-driven context, but could not survive without public support in the Netherlands, Belgium, and many other European countries.
+The boundary between private and publicly financed within the creative industries is much less clearly defined than is often suggested.
+Public funding is by no means the exclusive privilege of the arts sector.
+For example, the film industry, an important sector within the media and entertainment industries, operates in a market-driven context, but cannot survive without public support in the Netherlands, Belgium, and many other European countries (see for instance: Nederlands Filmfonds 2013).
 Public broadcasting is chiefly financed through taxes, but is also an important player with a defining competitive position in the audio-visual market.
 The printed media sector, with products ranging from newspapers to magazines and books, enjoys a low value-added sales tax rate: an indirect form of public financing.
 On the other hand, governments stimulate entrepreneurial thinking and acting in the arts and culture sector, in order to achieve a higher cultural return on the public investments.
 The influx of private funds in art and culture as a result of cultural entrepreneurship has increased in recent years, which in turn also benefits the government (cf. Booz and Company 2013).
 The boundary between culture and economy is thus increasingly porous.
 What is obvious is that publicly financed parties as well as private ones, in so far as these could ever be clearly distinguished, both create added value, cultural as well as economic.
 In this respect they are socially relevant, they generate groundbreaking experiences as well as economic value, and they provide citizens with an opportunity to earn their livelihood.